-If you have money in one of your accounts, we may combine it with another of your accounts, or set it off against any amount you owe us which is due for payment, so that it reduces or repays the amount you owe us.
-We'll do this if we think it is reasonable to do so, taking into account your circumstances (including making sure that you will still have enough money to meet essential living expenses) and any regulatory requirements.
+If you have money in one of your accounts, we may combine it with another of your accounts, or set it off against any amount you owe us which is due for payment but has not been paid or if you are in default under your agreement with us for that other account, so that it reduces or repays the amount you owe us.
+We'll only do this if we think it is reasonably necessary to protect our legitimate interests, taking into account your circumstances (including making sure that you will still have enough money to meet essential living expenses) and any regulatory requirements.
 If the amount set off is less than the amount you owe us, you'll still be liable to us for the shortfall.
+Amounts owed to us and due for payment include amounts owed under a personal loan, credit card, home loan or overdraft.